fluid-queue/fluid-queue/README.md

 `!clear`* will remove all levels from the queue, including the current level.

-`!restore`* will reload the queue if any changes were made to the cached queue file.

 `!add` adds a level or maker ID to the queue, provided a level code or maker ID follows the command.

 `!remove`/`!leave` will remove a user's submitted level or maker ID from the queue.
 If used by the channel owner, a name can be specified to remove another user's level or maker ID.